Making Revolution Irresistible or Being the Revolution?

 I have always loved the quote “The role of the artist is to make the revolution irresistible” Something I think we are learning by bringing artists, philanthropists and communities together is that it is a revolution in itself!

-Keep your eyes out for the launch of Realms of Kintsugi on 29 November 2022.
+Explore Realms of Kintsugi, launched on 29 November 2022, International Day for Women Human Rights Defenders.
 Realms of Kintsugi is a virtual space that imagines alternate universe of rest, respite, and resilience dedicated to activists and defenders from Asia and Pacific.